cihatozeray/space-shuttle_animation/README.txt

 -------

-Space shuttle consists of polygons two functions 2 functions
+Space shuttle consists of polygons created by mainly 2 functions

 -------